 Step 1: Reset your phone to its factory defaults

 Get the IP address of your phone.
 You should be able to find this on your phone's on-screen menus under "Status".
-On VP-2009Ps, you can get the IP address by tapping on the icon of the two computers in the upper right hand corner of your screen.
+On VP-2009Ps, you can get the IP address by tapping on the icon of the two computers in the upper right-hand corner of your screen.

 Enter the IP address into your web browser to access the phone's web configuration tool.
 If this is your first time accessing the web config tool, the default login and password is 'admin'/'admin'.
-It's highly recommended that you change your phone's login and pw.
+It's highly recommended that you change your phone's login and password.

 You should see an "Upgrade" tab on your screen (For the T38G, the "Upgrade" tab is under "Phone").
 Click on it and select the option "Reset to Factory".

 If the web interface is not accepting the admin/admin combination to reset the phone to defaults, then hold down the OK key on the phone for 10 seconds.
 The display will ask if you want to reset.
 Press "yes", and it will be factory defaulted.

 Step 2: Find the Mac Address of your phone and enter it into the OnSIP Admin Portal

 You can find your phone's Mac Address printed underneath it.
 Enter it into the OnSIP Admin Portal.